1337DS/personal-data-investment/README.md

 This revenue can be paid to the shareholders as a dividend or be reinvested for advertising, infrastructure and security.

 An additional benefit for participants would be the possiblity to be a beta-tester in the applications that will be created.

-For expample, if a company tries to predict the occcurance of a special disease based on lifestyle and genetic predisposition, you'll be able to see the preliminary result and your personal risk of getting sick, years before the research has been peer-reviewed, approved, commercialised and made publicly available.
+For expample, if a company tried to predict the occcurance of a special disease based on lifestyle and genetic predisposition, you'd be able to see the preliminary result and your personal risk of getting sick, years before the research has been peer-reviewed, approved, commercialised and made publicly available.
+Wouldn't that be amazing ?